-Our Intro series revolved around concepts related to machine learning, but this is a modern invention.
+Our Intro series revolves around concepts related to machine learning, but this is a modern invention.
 The origins of machine learning lie centuries in the past.
 Blaise Pascal and Pierre de Fermat pioneered the train of thought that would one day give us machine learning.
 A while back, we touched briefly on these men, the history of probability, and its relationship to legal data.
 Pascal and Fermat were the first innovators in a brand new field: probability.
 Today we dig deeper into that history.

 The Pascal-Fermat Correspondence